The 99 NFL players, coaches and themes that will define 2018

 85. Seattle's tricky situation: The Seahawks haven't had a losing season since 2011.
 What happens if they endure one in 2018?
 A roster in transition makes this a potentially volatile situation.

 86. Star power in Los Angeles: The Rams played fantasy football by adding Marcus Peters, Aqib Talib, Ndamukong Suh and Brandin Cooks.
-It'll be exciting if things go well -- and potentially volatile if they do not. -- Mike Sando
+It will be exciting if things go well -- and potentially volatile if they do not. -- Mike Sando

 Potential trade bait